-Improving access to information and
+Improving access to information,

-services across Devon
+services and representation across Devon

 Community Car Schemes provide essential transport to health and social appointments and DAS works with many schemes across Devon to facilitate meetings and share best practice, case studies and statistics.
 This work helps the schemes’ long term sustainability and raises the profile of their work across Devon with providers of health and social care.